QudevETH/PycQED_py3/docs/source/conventions/docstring.md

 docstrings faster.
 Make sure to set your IDE in a way that encourages you to write good docstrings.

+These tools can inspect your functions to produce stub docstrings with the arguments, return type and raised exceptions.

 Feel free to try the following plugins:
 * VS Code extension: [Python Docstring Generator](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring)
-This extension can inspect your functions to produce a formatted docstring with the arguments, return type and raised exceptions.
-* TODO: Add Similar extension for PyCharm
+* PyCharm: The docstring format can be selected in the settings:
+`Settings > tools > Python Integrated tools > Docstrings`.
+  * Select `Google` as the docstring format.
+  * Tick `Analyze Python code in docstrings`.